schiller/wrangle-open-street-map-data/README.md

 ## Aditional Ideas

+### City validation based on postcodes
+The city and postcode values could be crosschecked when inputing a new address.
+Most countries have public APIs to retrieve addresses from postcodes, so it could be done, with the help of contributors around the world.

+### Phone format validator
+The Open Street Map input tool could have a phone format validator, varying from country to country, to avoid such a mess on the phones format 😉.
+It could also separate multiple phones with a standard separator, since it was one of the most difficult steps of the phone values wrangling.
+The fact that each country has a different standard format makes it difficult to implement this, but with the help of the open software community around Open Street Map it could be done.

 ### Variety.js
 The open-source tool Variety (https://github.com/variety/variety) allows the user get a sense of how the data is structured in a MongoDB schema.
 It does so by showing the number of occurences for each key on documents returned by a query.